 The Calgary Homeless Foundation is pleased to offer a comprehensive range of workshops for CHF funded programs and associates.
 The workshops are intended for front-line staff, team leads, program managers and senior managers who work with singles, youth, women, families and Aboriginal people who are at risk of or experiencing homelessness.

 These workshops are free of charge thanks to the support of the Homelessness Partnering Strategy (HPS) and the Calgary Action Committee on Housing and Homelessness (CACHH).

 The Arthur R. Smith Awards were created in the name of the founder of the Calgary Homeless Foundation as a way to recognize and honour innovative, committed and caring front-line employees and volunteers within the homeless-serving system.

-Congratulations to the recipients of the 2012 Arthur R. Smith Awards, which were announced on March 6, 2014.
+Congratulations to the recipients of the 2013 Arthur R. Smith Awards, which were awarded on March 6, 2014.
 We received 22 nominations.
 Winners received $2,000 per award.
 The categories and award winners are: